kevinacrystal/SARIMAX_crime/README.md

 ## Problem Statement

 This project aims to explore the incidence of crime in New York City and attempt to predict the incidence of future crime using correlated features and time series models.
+By leveraging features correlated with crime, limited resources can be allocated more effectively.

 ## Executive Summary
 ### Methodology: